-Lynsey welcomes applications from perspective PhD candidates in the area of women’s rights, international law and the use of force, critical approaches to human rights, and feminist legal theory in general.
+Lynsey welcomes applications from perspective PhD candidates in the area of women’s rights, international human rights law, critical approaches to human rights, gender, sexuality and the law, and feminist legal theory in general.

-Dr Mitchell's research interests straddle human rights law, women’s rights, feminist legal theory, and international law.
+Dr Mitchell's research interests straddle human rights law, women’s rights, feminist legal theory, reproductive rights, and law and literature.

-She welcomes applications from perspective PhD or MPhil candidates in the area of women’s rights, international law and the use of force, critical approaches to human rights, and feminist legal theory in general.
+She welcomes applications from perspective PhD or MPhil candidates in the area of women’s rights, critical approaches to human rights, gender and sexuality, and feminist legal theory in general.